wpmetabox/docsv2/docs/tutorials/move-data-to-custom-tables.md

 How about the **existing data** of this post type?
 It is still in the `wp_postmeta` table, so we need to use some code to move it to the new `wp_custom_company` table.

-## Step 2: Moving data to the new custom table
+## 2. Moving data to the new custom table

 This script below is to copy the custom fields' data in the `_wp_postmeta` table and paste it to the `wp_custom_company`.
 Then, it will delete the old data in the `wp_postmeta` table.
 Just insert this code into the `functions.php_ file`.